Retr0-0Sec/Windows_Exfil/README.md

 ## 🚧 Requirements
 - A **Flipper Zero🐬+ Momentum-dev-ef05ee44**
 - Target system must have PowerShell enabled.
-- BEFORE YOU RUN THE SCRIPT ADD A LAYOUT IN LINE 38❗
+- SCRIPT WORKS ON en-US KEYBOARD ONLY FOR NOW❗
 - YOU DONT NEED TO CREATE THE IMG FILE AS THE SCRIPT CREATES IT FOR YOU❗

 ---